 Partus preparators (partus meaning ‘labour’, preparators meaning ‘preparatory’) are herbs historically used during the last weeks of pregnancy to tone the uterus and prepare for labour and expedite recovery.

-You can take these preventive tonic herbs even if you are feeling fine now at 34 weeks.
-The tonic will help you through the last few weeks of pregnancy where previously unidentified problems may appear, potentially complicating your birthing plans.
-Most, if not all, women who plan to give natural birth will benefit from taking a partus preparator.
+You can take these preventive tonic herbs even if you are feeling fine at 34 weeks of pregnancy.
+The tonic will help you through the last few weeks of pregnancy where previously unidentified problems may appear.
+Most, if not all, women who plan to give birth naturally may benefit from taking a partus preparator.

-During the last part of the third trimester, it is important to stress that a good diet and nutritional supplements specifically indicated for 3 trimester are very important for a smooth delivery and a healthy baby.
+During the third trimester, it is important to continue a good diet and your nutritional supplements specifically indicated for this trimester.
+Each trimester has different nutritional requirements, for instance, in the last trimester your baby needs more calcium and magnesium.
+These minerals are also very important for a smooth delivery and a healthy baby.

-Any specific health problems you may be experiencing e.g. gestational diabetes, leg cramps or Braxton Hicks or insomnia can also be improved with nutritional medicine.
+Any specific health problems you may be experiencing e.g. gestational diabetes, leg cramps, insomnia and even Braxton Hicks can also be improved.

-Please contact us if, you would like more information on how to prepare for labour with our partus preparator formulations and to find out if it is suitable for you.
+Please contact us if, you would like more information on how to prepare for labour with a partus preparator.